 Our bold vision will guide innovation to help UW-Eau Claire stand apart, both regionally and nationally.
-At the same time, we have existing institutional strengths that will continue to be supported and expanded in benefit for our students.
+At the same time, we have existing institutional strengths that will continue to be supported and expanded to benefit our students.
 They exemplify our enduring commitment to excellence and will be the strong foundation for bold initiatives.
 To that end, this plan also proposes the following:

-- 1. Continue our commitment to an exemplary education.
-We will: - Support existing and develop new programs that enable departments to meet regional needs and attract more students. - Leverage national partnerships to support departments through teaching collaborations, internships and scholarships. - Strengthen University Honors and departmental honors programs to enhance our national distinction. - Encourage existing and additional program accreditation demonstrating our commitment to rigorous quality and academic standards. - Collaborate with alumni and partners to enhance scholarships, high-impact practices and internships that range from local to international opportunities. - 2.
-Expand nationally distinctive partnership opportunities.
+1. Continue our commitment to an exemplary education.
+We will:

+- Support existing and develop new programs that enable departments to meet regional needs and attract more students. - Leverage national partnerships to support departments through teaching collaborations, internships and scholarships. - Strengthen University Honors and departmental honors programs to enhance our national distinction. - Encourage existing and additional program accreditation demonstrating our commitment to rigorous quality and academic standards. - Collaborate with alumni and partners to enhance scholarships, high-impact practices and internships that range from local to international opportunities.

+- 2. Expand nationally distinctive partnership opportunities.
 We will expand our partnerships to provide our students with opportunities we cannot achieve alone.
-We will: - Foster new academic and co-curricular partnerships that support our bold vision and new learning opportunities. - Identify, with the UW-Eau Claire Foundation, new philanthropic support and collaborations. - Encourage partnerships that intersect health & wellness, EDI and sustainability. - Work collaboratively with Barron County business and civic organizations to identify opportunities to support economic and social development in the region. - Expand alumni involvement to support departments and benefit students through internships, career connections and philanthropy. - 3.
-Making our campuses sustainable.
-We will advance our commitment to the value of stewardship and sustainability: - Adopt the 2021 Sustainability and Climate Action recommendations. - Work to achieve carbon neutrality by 2050. - Preserve, enhance and steward Wisconsin's most beautiful campuses. - Prepare students for civic leadership by integrating sustainability into experiential learning opportunities, undergraduate research and internships, and into academic curriculum on all campuses. - Increase partnerships that support education, research and action at the intersection of sustainability, EDI, and health and wellbeing. - As feasible, implement carbon-free and carbon-reduced systems in existing and new buildings. - Seek third-party certification for new buildings.
+We will: - Foster new academic and cocurricular partnerships that support our bold vision and new learning opportunities. - Identify, with the UW-Eau Claire Foundation, new philanthropic support and collaborations. - Encourage partnerships that intersect health and wellness, EDI and sustainability. - Work collaboratively with Barron County business and civic organizations to identify opportunities to support economic and social development in the region. - Expand alumni involvement to support departments and benefit students through internships, career connections and philanthropy.

-OUR COLLECTIVE ACTION
+- 3. Support sustainable campuses and climate action.
+We will advance our commitment to the value of stewardship and sustainability.
+We will: - Adopt the 2021 Sustainability and Climate Action recommendations. - Create a Chancellor's Advisory Council on Sustainability and Climate Action and establish a coordinator for campus sustainability and climate action. - Work to achieve carbon neutrality by 2050. - Preserve, enhance and steward Wisconsin's most beautiful campuses.

+- Prepare students for civic leadership by integrating sustainability into experiential learning opportunities, undergraduate research and internships, and into academic curriculum on all campuses. - Increase partnerships, especially throughout the Chippewa Valley, that support education, student internships, research and action at the intersection of sustainability, EDI and health and wellbeing. - As feasible, implement carbon-free and carbon-reduced systems in existing and new buildings. - Seek third-party certification for new buildings.

+Our Collective Action: MEET OUR GOALS

 Our vision goals and enduring commitments require continued attention to growing and maintaining student enrollment and to supporting our faculty and staff.
 As state funding has declined and tuition has been frozen, we must continue to seek manageable and sustainable enrollment growth.
-Through enrollment growth beyond the region and increased retention, we not only serve our students more effectively, we also create the financial base on which our bold vision and enduring commitments can succeed.
+Through enrollment growth beyond the region and with increased retention, we not only serve our students more effectively, we also create the financial base on which our bold vision and enduring commitments can succeed.